FM broadcasting: Other countries

 The use of FM for domestic radio encouraged listeners to acquire cheap FM-only receivers and so reduced the number able to listen to longer-range AM foreign broadcasters.
 Similar considerations led to domestic radio in South Africa switching to FM in the 1960s.

-ITU Conferences about FM
+ITU conferences about FM

-The frequencies available for FM were decided by some important conferences of ITU.
+The frequencies available for FM were decided by some important conferences of the ITU.
 The milestone of those conferences is the Stockholm agreement of 1961 among 38 countries.
 A 1984 conference in Geneva made some modifications to the original Stockholm agreement particularly in the frequency range above 100 MHz.

 FM broadcasting switch-off

-In 2017, Norway became the first country so far to completely switch to Digital audio broadcasting, the exception being some local stations remaining on FM until 2022, and might be extended to 2031.
+In 2017, Norway became the first country to completely switch to digital audio broadcasting, the exception being some local stations remaining on FM until 2022, and might be extended to 2031.
 The switchover to DAB+ meant that especially rural areas obtained a far more diverse radio content compared to the FM-only period; several new radio stations had started transmissions on DAB+ in the years before the FM switch-off.

+Switzerland is in the process of becoming the second country to switch from FM to DAB+.
+Public broadcaster SRG SSR shut down its entire FM infrastructure on 31 December 2024, citing low usage of FM (estimated to be 10% of the audience and falling) from widespread adoption of DAB+ and the cost of maintaining two broadcast infrastructures in parallel.
+Private broadcasters are undertaking a gradual shutdown of their FM transmitters to be completed by 31 December 2026.

+Belgium's Flanders region plans to switch to switch off FM broadcasting by 2031, as does Germany's Schleswig-Holstein.